microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 1 - Add Basic Styling to the Web App.md

 ### Updating the Web Application Frontend

 #### 1. Add Bootstrap to the Application
-When it comes to creating a modern web application using modern styling, the bootstrap framework has become one of the most popular choices.
-We are going to use bootstrap in this project for some basic styling.
+When it comes to creating a modern web application using modern styling, the **bootstrap framework** has become one of the most popular choices.
+We are going to use bootstrap in this project to add some basic styling.
 Go to https://getbootstrap.com/ and get the Include via CDN link.
 Add this link in between the `<head>` tags in your `index.html` as so:

 ```html
 <head>